sshyran/owntracks-pista-micro/README.md

 ## Using

 1. A click on one of the markers (TID) on the map will load the GeoJSON track from the back-end database.
-There is currently no way to limit the number of points loaded.
+By default the last 200 points are loaded, but this can be configured on a by-topic base.
 2. Clicking on the _Clear tracks_ button removes all the tracks.
 3. Hovering over a TID should display the device's currently location (if _o2s_ is storing that).